Skip to content

 Online extraction staging limitApplied to online extraction tasks created later

-Thumbnail source file size limitApplied to files entering thumbnail tasks later
+Thumbnail source file size limitApplied to files entering thumbnail and image-preview tasks later

-Media processor switches, commands, extension bindingsApplied to files entering thumbnail tasks later
+Media processor switches, commands, extension bindingsApplied to files entering thumbnail and image-preview tasks later

 Media metadata switch, size limit, processor bindingApplied to files entering media metadata tasks later; existing caches are not automatically rescanned because configuration changed